Theory of weights in p-adic cohomology: Introduction

 \section{Introduction}

 Using Grothendieck's theory of $\ell$-adic \'{e}tale cohomology of varieties over a field of characteristic $p\neq \ell$, Deligne proved Weil's conjectures on the numbers of points of algebraic varieties over finite fields.
 Moreover, he built a theory of mixedness and weights for constructible $\ell$-adic sheaves which is compatible with the ``six operations formalism'' of the $\ell$-adic cohomology, namely the mixedness and weight are stable under the operations $f _!, ~ f _*, f ^*, f ^!, \otimes$ and $\shom$ (see \cite{deligne-weil-II}).
 Later, using the theory of perverse sheaves, in \cite{BBD} Gabber proved the stability of purity and mixedness under intermediate extensions, with which the theory of weights for $\ell$-adic cohomology may be regarded as complete.
 However, the problem of obtaining similar results within a $p$-adic cohomological framework remained opened.
 After Dwork's $p$-adic proof of the rationality of zeta functions, a part of Weil's conjectures, it seems natural to expect better computability of zeta functions with a $p$-adic approach.
-This kind of computation are of much interest in coding theory and cryptography.
 In this paper, we build a $p$-adic theory of weights.

 The first attempt to calculate the weights of some $p$-adic cohomology was made by Katz and Messing in their famous paper \cite{KatzMessing}.
-Using Deligne's deep results on weights, especially {\em ``Le th\'eor\`eme du pgcd''}, they showed that, for proper smooth varieties, the weight of crystalline cohomology is the same as that of $\ell$-adic one.
+Using Deligne's deep results on weights, especially {\em ``Le th\'eor\`eme du pgcd''}, they showed that, for projective smooth varieties, the weight of crystalline cohomology is the same as that of $\ell$-adic one.
 It is reasonable to hope that the coefficient theory of weights parallel to $\ell$-adic cohomology should exist in the spirit of the {\em petit camarade conjecture} \cite[1.2.10]{deligne-weil-II}, even though there were many obstacles that prevented the construction of such a theory.
 After the work of Katz-Messing, efforts were made until Kedlaya finally obtained in \cite{kedlaya-weilII} the expected estimation of weights of rigid cohomology, a $p$-adic cohomology constructed by Berthelot.
 We do not go into more details of the history, and recommend the reader to consult the excellent explanation in the introduction of \cite{kedlaya-weilII}.

 But the context of rigid cohomology was still not completely satisfactory, in the sense that this is not ``functorial enough'', namely we do not have six operations formalism, specially push-forwards as pointed out in \cite[5.3.3]{kedlaya-weilII}.
 In this paper, we use systematically Berthelot's arithmetic $\D$-modules to complete the program of establishing a $p$-adic theory of weights stable under six operations.
 In many applications, such a theory should play as important roles as suggested by the classical situations; for example, the theory of intersection cohomology and its purity, the theory of Springer representations, Lafforgue's proof of Langlands correspondence, etc. In the final part of the paper, we show one such application that the Hasse-Weil $L$-function for a function field defined by means of $\ell$-adic methods and $p$-adic methods coincide.